PIM

 Image Source: Bombas

-Allbirds, an eco-friendly sneaker brand, started as a digital native in 2016, selling a merino wool sneaker.
+Allbirds, an eco-friendly sneaker brand, started as a digital native in 2016, selling a Merino wool sneaker.

 Allbirds sells limited varieties of its shoes in solid, muted colors, which is in stark contrast to the global athletic footwear market, where leading companies produce hundreds of sneaker varieties and customization options.